Montague Jayawickrama: Minister of Transport and Public Works

 In 1952, he was appointed Parliamentary Secretary to the Minister of Transport and Public Works by Prime Minister Sir John Kotelawala, who held the portfolio of Transport and Public Works.
-In 1954, he was promoted to Minister of Transport and Public Works by Kotelawala was and also appointmented as Parliamentary Secretary to the Minister of Defence and Foreign Affairs.
+In 1954, he was promoted to Minister of Transport and Public Works by Kotelawala and also appointed Parliamentary Secretary to the Minister of Defence and Foreign Affairs.
 As Minister of Transport and Public Works, he initiated the Ruhunu Kumari, Udarata Menike and Yal Devi train services of the Ceylon Government Railways.
 Major projects undertaken at the time include the Ella-Wellawaya road, Didula-World's End road, the Weligama Highway and the Mirissa Fishery Harbor.
 Operations Monty was launched during this time name after him to counter illegal immigration from South India.

 Minister of Public Administration, Home Affairs and Plantation Industries

 In 1977, he was appointed the Minister of Public Administration and Home Affairs by Prime Minister J.R.
 Jayewardene and later given the portfolio of Plantation Industries in the Jayewardene cabinet.
-During his tenor he developed the Tea Research Institute.
+During his tenure he developed the Tea Research Institute.
 A senior member of the United National Party, he served as its treasurer.
 On several occasions he served as Acting Prime Minister and Acting Leader of the House.